Politics of Seychelles: The twenty-first century

 Early elections originally set for 2003 were called in August/September 2001.
 The Government Party SPPF again prevailed, although the main Opposition Party, Seychelles National Party (previously known as the United Opposition Party) headed by Wavel Ramkalawan, made a surprisingly strong showing and collected 46% of the total votes.
 The DP, headed by Mancham, did not take part in the elections.

-In April 2004, Rene retired as president, passing the office to his vice president, James Michel.
+In July 2004, René retired as president, passing the office to his vice president, James Michel.
 At the next presidential election in July 2006, Michel polled 53.7% of valid votes, Wavel Ramkalawan 45.7% and Phillip Boulle 0.6%.
 In the May 2007 National Assembly elections, Seychelles People's Progressive Front took 56.2% of votes and Seychelles National Party in coalition with Seychelles Democratic Party took 43.8%.
 This gave SPPF 18 directly elected seats plus 5 nominated, total 23 seats with the SNP/DP coalition taking 7 directly elected plus 4 nominated, total 11 seats.
-The former vice-president, Danny Faure, was sworn in as president in October 2016, following the surprise resignation of James Michel.

 The new National Assembly building on Ile du Port, Victoria opened in 2009.
 The building was partly financed by the Government of China.